-4. There also might be some request to adopt extraterritorial authority that would grant the Village the authority to review land division proposals and make planning decisions within the 1.5 miles of the city.
-Waushara County would not oppose adopting this authority.
-However, if the Village is proposing adopting extraterritorial zoning authority (which is completely different from extraterritorial platting authority), that is a completely different matter.
+- 12. Page 10-30 Regulate the placement of billboards We do enforce our sign ordinance already, and am not aware of any outstanding violations pending.
+If the City wants stronger zoning prohibiting or placing additional restrictions, then maybe that is what the plan should say. - 13.
+Page 10-32 Encourage the Towns of Dakota and Wautoma to limit development near the city's former landfills - Again, we are doing this already, unless the City would like the level of protection increased to greater than 1200 feet, or unless there are landfills the County does not know about.
+If so, please let the County know. - 14.
+Page 10-35 Work with the Town of Dakota, county and other communities that fall within the 3 mile overlay district to ensure safe air transportation through land use planning at the City of Wautoma Airport Please see earlier comment #1. - 15.
+Page 10-36 Adopt extraterritorial authority that would grant the city the authority to review land division proposals and make planning decisions within the 1.5 miles of the city I was under the understanding that the City has already adopted extraterritorial plat reviewal now, and that any major subdivisions near the City had to be approved by the City.
+If that is not the case, Waushara County would not oppose adopting this authority.
+However, if the City is proposing adopting extraterritorial zoning authority (which is completely different from extraterritorial platting authority), that is a completely different matter.
 I would strongly oppose any such action.
-Ask any of the very few municipalities who have this - it does not work, is a pain to administer and is extremely inconvenient for all the affected landowners.
-I know - we have this with the City of Berlin, and the only reason it works reasonably well there is we work very hard with the City to make it so.
+Ask any of the very few municipalities who have this it does not work, is a pain to administer and is extremely inconvenient for all the affected landowners.
+I know we have this with the City of Berlin, and the only reason it works reasonably well there is we work very hard with the City to make it so.
 In most situations that does not happen.

-We commend the local citizens who volunteered their time in drafting this document, and we appreciate receiving the draft plan and the opportunity to comment, and look forward to a continued working relationship with East Central Wisconsin Regional Planning Commission and the Village of Redgranite.
+There may be other County Departments which are also mentioned in this plan who may also be commenting on this draft plan under separate cover.
+We commend and thank the advisory committee who spend many hours working on this draft plan.
+We also appreciate receiving the draft plan and having the opportunity to comment, and look forward to a continued working relationship with East Central Wisconsin Regional Planning Commission and the City of Wautoma.